Skip to content

 • English

-Libraries Without Borders - USA
+Libraries Without Borders US

-Libraries Without Borders - USA
+Libraries Without Borders US

 It's an urgent matter.
 The need to read.
 Make a donation!

-• Our organization
+• Our Team

-• Our team
+• Our Partners

 • News

-• Join Our Staff
+• Our Mission

-• Intern With Us
+• Contact Us

 • Donate

-IDEAS BOX - PUERTO RICO
+IDEAS BOX

-• International Projects
+• Featured Projects

 In 2018 and in response to the devastation caused by Hurricane Maria, Libraries Without Borders US (LWB US) partnered with Link Puerto Rico, a local nonprofit committed to promoting STEM and education in Puerto Rico, to launch an Ideas Box pilot project in Loíza and La Perla—two under-resourced communities on the island.
 The Ideas Box is a portable, durable kit that transforms into a school, a library, or a community center, complete with a satellite connection, tablets, computers, cameras, books, and arts and crafts supplies.
 The project provides local residents access to technology, digital tools, educational workshops, and cultural activities.